mwvgroup/pwv_kpno/rst_source/documentation/sites_and_settings.rst

-Here ``site_name`` specifies a unique identifier for the site being modeled, ``primary_rec`` is the SuomiNet ID code for the GPS receiver located at the modeled site, and ``sup_rec`` is a list of SuomiNet ID codes for supplementary, off site receivers.
+Here ``site_name`` specifies a unique identifier for the site being modeled, ``primary_rec`` is the SuomiNet ID code for the GPS receiver located at the modeled site, and ``sup_rec`` is a list of SuomiNet ID codes of other, nearby receivers that can be used to suppliment data taken by ``primary_rec``.
 Unlike the default model for KPNO, there are no additional receivers near the CTIO and so ``sup_rec`` in this example is left empty.

 Custom Transmission Models
 ==========================